Get our carefully curated newsletter straight to your inbox.

 In an apartment, you live too close to your neighbors so it’s hard not to be distracted by their noise.
 There could be other problems such as unpleasant smells, insect infestations, leaking pipes, or difficulties finding parking as well.

-Apartments are small, and it may be hard enough to live in tighter quarters, let alone having extra space for storage.
+Apartments are small, and it may be hard enough to live in tighter quarters, let alone have extra space for storage.
 You might have to sell or donate furniture or other items because you don’t have enough room to keep that in your apartment.

 Apartment buildings come with rules, and when you sign a lease, you’ll be agreeing to abide by those rules for the length of the lease term.
 It’s the tenant’s responsibility to know what is and is not allowed while renting the apartment.